chrisclark/blog/content/how-to-negotiate-and-buy-expensive-software-pt-2.md

 Something that is quoted at 100k per year?
 I'll bet I can get it for $60k.
 I probably can't get it for $10k.
 I should have a sense of that in advance.

 Some vendors really need your business (early-stage companies that are as interested in market proof points as they are in profitable customers).
 Some really don't.
-I tried to negotiate pricing with a highly profitable, bootstrapped, ggrowing, family-run business.
+I tried to negotiate pricing with a highly profitable, bootstrapped, growing, family-run business.
 I had zero leverage because the guy I was speaking with really did not care if I signed.
 "The price is the price.
 My business has grown 40% this year.
 We'd love to have you, but the price is the price."
 He was very willing to walk away.